Nkululeko Mkastos Sibanda

-Nkululeko Mkastos Sibanda (born 21 January 1979) is a Zimbabwean politician.
-He was born in Gwelo, Rhodesia in 1979 to a family descending from the Tswana people.
+Nkululeko Mkastos Sibanda (born 21 January 1979 in Gwelo) is a Zimbabwean politician.

 Politics

 Students' Union and Human Rights Activism

-Sibanda began challenging authority in high school and when he went to College he was elected a member of the Student Representative Council, rising through the ranks until he became president of the National Union of Students in Polytechnic and Technical Colleges (NUSPOTECH).
-In December 2000 he was elected President of the Zimbabwe National Students Union (ZINASU).
+Sibanda began challenging authority in high school.
+In college, he was elected a member of the Student Representative Council, eventually becoming president of the National Union of Students in Polytechnic and Technical Colleges (NUSPOTECH).
+In December 2000, he was elected President of the Zimbabwe National Students Union (ZINASU).
 He continuously challenged the government on the privatisation of education and the lack of basic human rights in the country.
 He championed the calls for democratic change in the country.

 He was the Steering Committee Youth Representative of the Crisis in Zimbabwe Coalition, Board Member of the Zimbabwe Election Support Network, youth committee member of the National Constitutional Assembly amongst other political roles in the country.
 In 2001, he travelled to South America to attend the Peoples Global Action summit where he met autonomous groups such as the Zapastistas of Mexico amongst others, including Brazil's Landless People's Movement.

 Sibanda's achievements include becoming the President of the Zimbabwe National Students Union (ZINASU) becoming the only person to lead ZINASU without being a University student.
 During his term of office ZINASU won the International Student Peace Prize in Norway.